 4: Pretend your refund never happened.

-Wrong.
+It’s a simple approach, but that doesn’t mean it isn’t nerve-wracking.
 Paying debt with a large windfall of cash can be terrifying, especially when you factor in the unknown.

 She knew she should use her tax refund to pay off a $5,000 credit card balance with a whopping 30.25 percent APR, but she couldn’t bring herself to do it.